Roots and Radishes

 Ingredients needed to make a healthy apple crisp.

-• Apples - I find that using tart or sweet-tart apple varieties that stand up well to being baked in the oven works well here.
-Honeycrisp and Granny Smith apples are what I recommend for this recipe!
+• Apples - Go for tart or sweet-tart varieties that hold up in the oven.
+Honeycrisp and Granny Smith are my go-to varieties for that perfect balance of flavor and texture.

 See recipe card for full ingredients list and quantities.